Familial Mediterranean Fever · What Is It, Causes, Treatment, and More

 What are the signs and symptoms of familial Mediterranean fever?

-Familial Mediterranean fever usually presents with periodic fevers and severe chest, abdominal, or joint pain associated with the serositis, followed by periods where individuals remain symptom-free.
-Some individuals also experience symptoms prior to the episode, such as irritability, anxiety, nausea, skin irritations, scrotal swelling, or even myalgias (i.e., muscle aches).
-For some, there are specific triggering factors that may cause an attack, such as severe stress, cold exposure, excessive exercise, recent infection or surgery, and even menstruation.
+FMF usually presents with periodic fevers, accompanied by severe chest, abdominal, or joint pain associated with serositis, followed by symptom-free periods.
+Some individuals also experience symptoms prior to the episode, such as irritability, anxiety, nausea, skin irritations, scrotal swelling, or myalgias (i.e., muscle aches).
+For some, attacks may be triggered by factors such as severe stress, cold exposure, excessive exercise, recent infection or surgery, and even menstruation.
 The severity, frequency, and duration of episodes may vary each time.
-As the affected individuals age, the frequency and severity of the episodes tend to decrease.
+As affected individuals age, episodes typically become less frequent and less severe.

 Fever